johnlocke333/h1n1_flu_analysis/README.md

 * 4. Health Insurance
 * 5. Employment Information
 * 6. Medical Records
-* 7. Logistic Regression Model with 0.4 threshold
+* 7. Logistic Regression Model with 0.4 threshold, ~81% recall

 ## For More Information